blackportal-ai/portal/README.md

-# Delta Website
+# BlackPortal Website

-The official website for Delta.
+The official website for BlackPortal.

 ## Contributors